suchandanreddy/sdwan-apis/sdwan programmability lab.md

 ##	 Accessing the lab

-**Note** This lab utilizes the dCloud SD-WAN platform so, please schedule dcloud lab ahead of time before proceeding with below steps.
+**Note:** This lab utilizes the dCloud SD-WAN platform so, please schedule dcloud lab ahead of time before proceeding with below steps.

 ![flow](images/Accessing_Lab.png)